malinlarsson/courses/annotation/2017/practical_session/ExcerciseEvidence.md

 ### Trinity (de-novo assembly)

-Trinity assemblies can be used as complemetary evidence, particularly when trying to polish a gene build with Pasa.
+Trinity assemblies can be used as complementary evidence, particularly when trying to polish a gene build with Pasa.
 Before you start, check how big the raw read data is that you wish to assemble to avoid unreasonably long run times.

 *module load bioinfo-tools*
 *module load perl*